Skip to main content

 Reactive Network provides filtering criteria based on the origin contract's chain ID, address, and all four topics.

-Wildcards & Matching
+Wildcards and Matching

 REACTIVE_IGNORE